erashed/ForkNet/README.md

 -----------------------------------------------------
 Reference

-E. A. Rashed, J. Gomez-tames, A. Hirata
+E. A. Rashed, J. Gomez-tames, A. Hirata "Development of accurate human head model for personalized dosimetry using deep learning," NeuroImage, 2019 (in press)
-"Development of Accurate Human Head Model for Personalized Dosimetry Using Deep Learning" submitted for publication (Mar.
-2019)